Zheng He: Expeditions

 The fleet included troops, their purpose was to demonstrate the Middle Kingdom's strength.
 However, a contemporary reported that Zheng He "walked like a tiger" and did not shrink from violence when he considered it necessary to impress foreign peoples with China's military might.
 He ruthlessly suppressed pirates, who had long plagued Chinese and Southeast Asian waters.
 For example, he defeated Chen Zuyi, one of the most feared and respected pirate captains, and returned him to China for execution.
-He also waged a land war against the Kingdom of Kotte on Ceylon, and he made displays of military force when local officials threatened his fleet in Arabia and East Africa.
+After this, the Ming established Old Port Pacification Superintendency at Palembang, appointing prominent local Shi Jinqing as its superintendent.
+He later waged a land war against the Kingdom of Kotte on Ceylon, and he made displays of military force when local officials threatened his fleet in Arabia and East Africa.
 From his fourth voyage, he brought envoys from 30 states, who traveled to China and paid their respects at the Ming court.

 In 1424, the Yongle Emperor died.
 His successor, the Hongxi Emperor (r.
 1424–1425), stopped the voyages during his short reign.
 Zheng He made one more voyage during the reign of Hongxi's son, the Xuande Emperor (r.
 1426–1435) but, the voyages of the Chinese treasure ship fleets then ended.
 Xuande believed his father's decision to halt the voyages had been meritorious and thus "there would be no need to make a detailed description of his grandfather's sending Zheng He to the Western Ocean."
 The voyages "were contrary to the rules stipulated in the Huang Ming Zuxun" (皇明祖訓), the dynastic foundation documents laid down by the Hongwu Emperor:

 Some far-off countries pay their tribute to me at much expense and through great difficulties, all of which are by no means my own wish.
 Messages should be forwarded to them to reduce their tribute so as to avoid high and unnecessary expenses on both sides.